 This BMP allows us to track illicit discharge areas.
 Program setup to report in emergency reporting and Incode work order system.
-No illicit Discharges were reported or investigated in year 2020
+No illicit Discharges were reported or investigated in year 2024.
+Staff is fully equipped to handle illicit discharges and an SOP has been created for documentation and reporting all responses.